|

 Password file state

-password file.
+stored in the password file.
 After its creation, the state is shared.
-The state can be changed by
+The state can be

-the database.
-That is, the database overwrites the state in the password file when it
+starting the database.
+That is, the database overwrites the state in the password file

-is started up.
-A password file whose state is shared can
+when it is started up.
+A password file whose state is shared

 Creating a password file